Massive New Mexico wildfire leaps ahead with flying embers - KESQ

 Evacuations were ordered for villages south of the resort town of Angel Fire, where residents were told to also be packed and ready to go.

+Meanwhile, a wildfire that erupted Wednesday afternoon in coastal Southern California raced through coastal bluffs of multimillion-dollar mansions, burning at least a dozen homes, fire officials said.
+The flames were fanned by gusty ocean winds.
+No injuries were reported.

-The towering plume of smoke created by the raging wildfire could be seen hundreds of miles away, but for the well-known tourist enclave of Taos just to the west, it was more unnerving.
+The towering plume of smoke created by New Mexico’s raging wildfire could be seen hundreds of miles away, but for the well-known tourist enclave of Taos just to the west, it was more unnerving.

 “I think everyone is a little on edge,” Karina Armijo, a town spokeswoman, said Wednesday, adding that she’s been busy fielding calls from people who are wondering whether it’s still safe to visit.
 “It’s hard to say what’s going to happen a week from now versus three weeks from now — or even tomorrow.”